Skaszka/CTF2019/Binary/README.md

 ### BINARY3: Buffer?
 I hardly know'er!
 So here's a binary.
 It has a non-executable stack (womp womp) but no stack protections.
-But there is a function that spawns a shell.
+But there is a function that prints the flag.
 How do you get to that vulnerable function?

 **VALUE: 3 points||**
-**FLAG FORMAT: shellcode/exploit/address/etc. you used and a screenshot of your shell**
+**FLAG FORMAT: shellcode/exploit/address/etc. you used and a screenshot of printing the flag**

 ### BINARY4: Mario Style
 Step 1.
 Turn aslr off.

 '''
 echo 0 | sudo tee /proc/sys/kernel/randomize_va_space
 '''

 Step 2.
 Compiled with executable stack and no stack protections.
 Step 3.
 Smash.
 Step 4.
 Spawn shell.